 Testing teams may currently use the majority of these steps but STLC allows testers to shift left in development lifecycles because it allows testers to discover requirements, test ideas, and formulate test scenarios.

-In this blog, I will take you from the very basics of the STLC and its benefits, discuss its various phases, and walk you through the differences between STLC and SDLC.
+This article covers the basics of STLC and its benefits, discusses its various phases, and walks you through the differences between STLC and Software Development Life Cycle (SDLC).
 Let’s deep dive into it then! 💪

 Benefits of Software Testing Life Cycle (STLC)

 - Increased consistency and effectiveness as project requirements are analyzed.

 - Clear and defined goals for test products, which helps track the project’s process.

 - The confidence in each feature passes testing before adding additional features.

 - Tests are designed in a meaningful manner.